PERSON or AGENT

 J. C. Murphy

-"From" J. C. Murphy: He and his brother were cotton merchants in Jefferson Texas.
-This issuance probably had something to do with the Cotton Loan Act and procuring cotton to trade for military supplies.
+This endorsement is quite interesting as it states the note is "From" J. C. Murphy: He and his brother were prominent cotton brokers in Jefferson Texas.
+He was likely acting as an Agent of the Treasury and had some authority with the Cotton Loan Act and procuring cotton to trade for military supplies in the Trans-Mississippi.

 B. C. Pressley